JohnBinford/AppleWood-Pointe/readme.md

   - John Binford (AKA Eric-S) visited a friend at the GreenHouse Coop in Saint Paul. </br>
 [Link to Pictures from GreenHouse Shop](./Other-Shops/GreenHouse/readme.md)
 #### Recent Member Suggestions and things to think about:
+- During the Fall Luncheon, John B. Determined that the ventilation provided will NOT be useful for a paint booth. </br>  (A ton of things change if a "hood" is involved due to code.)
+We will need to "build" our own.
+  - The storage area next to the shop has HVAC in it, so we can't use it right away.
+  - John B. will be talking to Colleen about getting locking receptables on the ceiling for electrical Cable drops.
+(Both 110 and 220, Single phase.)
+Google "cable drop".
 - It might be nice for us to know our unit numbers.
 Please email if you wish to have yours on the email list.
 - AWP won't furnish much for the space.
   - Benches, cabinets, chests, and storage need consideration.